tdpreece/webpack_example/README.md

     },
 ...
 ```
-The final step was to copy the index.html file from `src/` to `www/` as part of the build.
-The easiest way for me to do this (without addding new dependencies was to add a script to do this in the package.json.
+The final step was to copy the index.html file from `src/` to `www/` as part of
+the build.
+The easiest way for me to do this (without adding new dependencies
+was to add a script to do this in the package.json.
 ```javascript
 // package.json
 ...